 How to prevent it:

 Use mapping templates.
 Test against the receiving system's documentation.
 Validate message structure before routing.
 Build transformation logic with strict checks.
-And always test with real sample messages from the partner system.
+Always test with real sample messages from the partner system.

 8. Limited Testing or Happy Path Only Validation